metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 The coordinator initiates the process by notifying a set of entities capable of acting as participants in distributed key generation.

 - If participation is mandatory, the coordinator will notify exactly $n$ entities.
 - If participation is optional, the coordinator will typically notify more than $n$ entities, and will select $n$ participants from the candidates who apply.
-If less than $n$ candidates apply or are selected, the coordinator might either notify more entities, or declare the generation as unsuccessful.
+If less than $n$ candidates apply or are selectable, the coordinator might either notify more entities, or declare the generation as unsuccessful.

 The initial notification MUST include the following initialization parameters: